Bundesliga records: goals, titles, attendances for players and clubs

-Longest-serving coach: Volker Finke was in charge of Freiburg for 15 years, 11 months and 30 days, but that included spells in Bundesliga 2.
+Longest-serving coach: Volker Finke was in charge of Freiburg from 1 July 1991 to 30 June 2007 (5,843 days - one shy of 16 years), but that included spells in Bundesliga 2.
 Otto Rehhagel, however, took charge of Werder Bremen for 14 consecutive seasons in the Bundesliga.

-Highest number of consecutive games unbeaten as a coach from debut in the Bundesliga: Pep Guardiola hit the ground running after taking charge of Bayern Munich, waiting 28 games before being beaten for the first time in 2013/14.
+Longest unbeaten run from debut as a coach in the Bundesliga: Pep Guardiola hit the ground running after taking charge of Bayern Munich, going 28 games before being beaten for the first time in 2013/14.

 ** Titles and points **

-Most titles (player and coach combined): Jupp Heynckes has 8 Bundesliga medals at home, winning the league 4 times as a player with Borussia Mönchengladbach and 4 times as a coach at Bayern Munich.
+Most titles (player and coach combined): As well as Lattek, Jupp Heynckes also has 8 Bundesliga medals at home, winning the league 4 times as a player with Borussia Mönchengladbach and 4 times as a coach at Bayern Munich.